 First, be sure to wear proper shoes with slip resistant soles.
 Avoid walking barefoot and/or in socks.

-Also, we recommend removing anything on the floor that may cause you to trip or slip such as rugs, doorway thresholds that are not flush to the floor (or at least very thin), electrical cords that are not stapled to the molding or tucked under furniture, etc.
+Also, we recommend removing any trip hazards and anything on the floor that may cause you to slip, such as rugs, doorway thresholds that are not flush to the floor (or at least very thin), electrical cords that are not stapled to the molding or tucked under furniture, etc.

 Rearrange The Kitchen